josiemundi/knative-web-event-display/readme.md

 ## Building the Docker image

-There is already a Docker image available for this tutorial, however if you want to make your own then you could make your own image for your own go application.
+The Docker images are already available for this tutorial, however if you want to make your own then you can build yourself.

 To build a container image you will need to ensure you have a Dockerfile (there is one in this repo, which I used for building the image we deploy) and then from the directory where it is located, you can run the following commands (ensure you are also logged into your image repo account e.g Dockerhub):